keithalewis/papers/um.md

 Note the similarity to the previous displayed equation.
 The value corresponds to price and the amount corresponds to cash flow.
+This equation shows how dynamic trading creates synthetic market instruments.

 If $u > t$ is sufficiently small then $X_t D_t = E_t[(X_u + C_u) D_u]$
 and $V_t D_t = (\Delta_{t} + \Gamma_t)\cdot X_{t} D_t = \Delta_u\cdot